Swamy-s-Tech-Skills-Academy-AI-ML-Data/llm-agents-learning/docs/terminology.md

 - Token: A cleaned, lowercased word unit used in our examples.
 - Vocabulary: The set of unique tokens found in a text or corpus (often sorted for consistency).

+## Foundations (ML/DL)

+- Machine learning (ML): Using data to fit models that make predictions or find patterns without hand‑coded rules.
+- Deep learning (DL): ML using neural networks with many layers to learn complex patterns from data.
+- Neural network (NN): A stack of layers with learnable weights that transforms inputs into outputs.
+- Feature vector: The numeric representation of a sample (e.g., a document or token) used by a model.
+- Dimensionality: The number of entries (length) in a feature vector.
+- Sparsity: Most entries are 0 (typical for one‑hot and BoW).

 ## Classic representations

 - One‑hot encoding: A simple vector for a token with a single 1 at its position in the vocabulary and 0s elsewhere.
 No meaning beyond identity.